AndrewMeluch/QB_Invoicing_Tool/README.md

 You can stage the invoice for entry and begin another without needing to wait for QuickBooks.

-The macros will also remember the quantity entered for an item suggest it next time the item is selected.
+The macros will also remember the quantity entered for an item and suggest it next time the item is selected.
 They also remember the frequency with which items are invoiced, and will suggest these higher in the dropdown list for maximum efficiency.